Frequently asked questions

 Is this a child friendly environment?

 Our open air museum is open to people of all ages, however, there are a few guidelines that all parents should be aware of.
 Due to the narrow passageways on the tour route, no strollers or car seat carriers are allowed on tour.
 We recommend slings, wraps or other front style carriers.
-In addition, our tour includes several small presentations about the history of the site and life of the builder, and tour guests are required to stay with the group and not wander off on their own.
+In addition, our tour includes several small presentations about the history of the site and life of the builder.
+Tour guests, ESPECIALLY CHILDREN are required to stay with the group and not wander off on their own.
 Based on the tour guidelines, we invite parents to make their best judgement about their child's enjoyment of the experience.
-All children under 18 must be accompanied by an adult.

 Will the forestiere underground gardens be impacted by the high speed rail?